bookball/bookball-site/terms-and-conditions.md

 ## A. General

-Bookball is committed to protecting its "_Users_" privacy.
-The following Privacy Policy outlines the information Bookball Ltda (hereafter "_Bookball_", "_we_", or "_us_") may process and how we may use that information to better serve Users while using our mobile application ("_App_") and our booking services (collectively the "_Service_").
+Bookball is committed to protecting its “Users” privacy.
+The following Privacy Policy outlines the information Bookball - Sports Technology, Ltda (hereafter “Bookball”, "we", or "us") may process and how we may use that information to better serve Users while using our mobile application (“App”) and our booking services (collectively the "Service").
 Please review the following carefully so that you understand our privacy practices.

-This Privacy Policy was last updated on February 16, 2016.
+This Privacy Policy was last updated on May 11, 2017.

 If you have questions about this Privacy Policy, please contact us at [play@bookball.co](mailto:play@bookball.co).

 ## B. Information Policy

-You own all the information you share on Bookball, and you can control how it is available to others at Bookball Settings ("_Settings_").

 When you publish content or information at Bookball, it means that you are allowing everyone, including people off of Bookball, to access and use that information, and to associate it with you (i.e., your name and profile picture).